animaomnium/animaomnium.github.io/content/finding-links-sucks.md

 For us hobbyists, however, perhaps links *aren't* dead: they're vitally important.
 Links lend authority.
 Trace a hop away from your homepage, maybe two: can you still trust what you read?
 Does it matter?

 So in this deluge, link *more*, not less.
 Don't link to stuff you don't trust, SEO or otherwise.
 If using a tool like Linkoln—script, chatbot, or otherwise—make sure you vet what you're linking to.
-You are not *just* linking, but building a Web of Trust: *This* is *key*.
+You are not *just* linking, but building a Web of Trust: *this* is *key*.

 Links aren't dead.
 Neither is the old web.
 Keep the dream of an open web alive: Keep Stuff Linkable!

 Happy linking!

 [1]: https://news.ycombinator.com
 [2]: https://lobste.rs